letsbreelhere/type-sandbox/README.md

 substructural type systems, etc. `F_ω` is currently the most fleshed-out and therefore the "prettiest", though plenty of it is just hacked together.

-TODO:

-- [X] Use a saner definition for "freshen-able" type names; the enum definition that exists now is borderline unusable for longer names.
-- [ ] Ensure capture avoidance works as expected at the type level as well as the term level in `F_ω` etc.